 ‘A stalwart’: World mourns Britain’s Queen Elizabeth II

-Elizabeth had been on the throne since 1952, when the nation was still rebuilding from the destruction of World War II, and became a global icon of calmness and fortitude through years of upheaval.
+Elizabeth, who had been on the throne since 1952, when the nation was still rebuilding from the destruction of World War II, died Thursday afternoon at age 96 at Balmoral Castle, her summer residence in Scotland.

-In India, once a British colony, Prime Minister Narendra Modi called her “a stalwart of our times.”
+In India, once a British colony, Prime Minister Narendra Modi called Elizabeth “a stalwart of our times.”

 “She personified dignity and decency in public life,” Modi tweeted.